-#9 Analyze and keep the video SEO optimization going
+#9 Analyse and keep the video SEO optimisation going

 A great amount of views does not automatically mean a video that performs well.
 Of course, it is great that your video reaches a big audience, but further analysis can always improve your organic standing.
 How many times has the video been shared?
 Who is watching and from where are they watching?
 Is there a specific moment people lose interest?